AakashSasikumar/StockMate/README.md

 # StockMate

-A python based tool to build agents and models for stock price forecasting and trade automation.
+A python based tool to build agents and forecasters for stock price forecasting and trade automation.

-`StockMate` is just a temporary name, will change it once I come up with a better one.
+`StockMate` is just a temporary name, I'll change it once I come up with a better one.

 ## Table of Contents